twartzek/simpledms/README.md

 ![screenshot](screenshot_rules.png)

 ## Installation
-It can be installed with
+Dependencies can be installed with [poetry](https://github.com/sdispater/poetry)
 ```
-pip install simpledms
+poetry install
 ```

 ## Usage
 Just run the main.py.
-Currently it requires pdftoppm for preview image generation.
+Currently it requires pdftoppm to generate preview image.

 ## License
 As this software uses PyQt5 it is licensed under GPLv3.